 Depending on the kind of compensation agreement your nonprofit and fundraising consultant can come to, you can always expect to sign a contract before your engagement begins.
 These contracts protect both your organization and your fundraising consultant partner.

-In them, you can set goals for different fundraising metrics that must be met as part of your terms, financial incentives for reaching these goals, and even penalties for not performing up to expectations.
+In them, you will set goals for different fundraising metrics that must be met as part of your terms, financial incentives for reaching these goals, and even penalties for not performing up to expectations.

 2. What affects the cost of a hiring a fundraising consultant?